ChrisMcNabbSoftwareDeveloper/fantasy_baseball/README.md

 # Installation
 >
 > NOTE: In order to simplify the installation burden, these steps would normally be wrapped up in a rake task.
+This was not done due to time constraints.
+Here are the manual instructions.
 >
 > 1. Clone repo
 >
      $ git clone git@github.com:chrismcnabbsoftwaredeveloper/fantasy_baseball.git
+>

 > 2. Setup logging* - add this entry to /etc/syslog.conf
 >
      local5.* /var/log/fantasy_baseball.log
+>

 > *Note: these steps are for Mac OSX.
 These steps will most certainly be different depending on your production environment.
 >